nkepling/ANSR_Tracking/README.md

 - Boundary constraints (linear) : $x_k$ has to stay within stay within zone and out of KOZ
 - Motion constraints (quadratic) : Distance covered in one time step is bounded by max velocity, i.e $||x_{k+1} - x_k||^2 \le (v_{max}\Delta t)^2$ for $k = 1 ,..., N-1$.

-Of course.
-Here is a file structure for your project, formatted as a Markdown code block.
-You can copy and paste this directly into your `README.md` file.

-This structure includes brief descriptions of each file's role based on the code you've provided.

 ## File Structure